Davidsoff/headoftheriver/content/homepage/_index.en.md

 # Quick links menu
 quick_links:
-  ql_header: The Head in short
+  ql_header: Become a Partner!
   ql_desc: Here you will find quick links to the most important information of the Head of the River
+  ql_header_link: "over/partners/"
   buttons:
     - button: Entries
       link: "deelnemers/inschrijving/"